caitlinraymond12/caitlinraymond12.github.io/_portfolio/case_study.md

 Casual Riders are people that use these bikes on occasion.
 They have a very high usage on the weekends and a relatively low usage on the weekdays, so it’s likely that casual riders are people that are using them when going out with friends or using them to go do a weekend activity, and not using them as a part of their daily life.
 They tend to be younger.
 Casual riders tend to use these bikes for long periods of time, and tend to go farther than do members.

-Some quick graphs for days of week
+Graphs for days of week:

 ```
 colors <- c("coral2", "darkslategray3")